 Grade Reports.
-Semester grades are mailed from the Office of the Registrar directly to students as soon as possible after the close of each semester and each summer term.
 Semester grades may be viewed at the MSU WebWorld site if student has current PIN.

-Change in Address.
-The student must report any changes in name or address to the Office of the Registrar, Business Office, Financial Aid Office, MSU Admissions, and the Library.
+Change of Address.
+The student must report any changes in name or mailing address to the Office of the Registrar, Business Office, Financial Aid Office, MSU Admissions, and the Library.
 Student employees should also notify the Payroll Office.
 International students must also notify the Office of International Services of any address change.
 Students may also change their addresses online using their PIN at http://registrar.mwsu.edu/forms/address-chg.asp.